Department of Communication Studies

 COMS 5331.
 Comm Studies Methods & Resrch.
 3 Hours.

-An introduction to graduate level research methods, including quantitative and qualitative approaches to data collection, analysis, and interpretation.
-Students will learn to develop individual research proposals.
+Students examine graduate level research methods, including quantitative and qualitative approaches.
+Topics may include data collection, analysis, and interpretation.
+Students develop individual research proposals.

 COMS 5332.
 Statistical Methods For Comm.
 3 Hours.

-This course focuses upon various statistical techniques used in communication research, including univariate and bivariate techniques, hypothesis testing for single and multiple samples, as well as methods used to investigate relationships between two or more variables such as ANOVA, ANCOVA, and multiple regression analysis.
-Lectures, assigned readings and projects are used to describe and illustrate advanced literature on the logic, interpretation, and assumptions of each statistical model.
-Emphasis is placed upon understanding of the techniques and their assumptions as well as applications.
-Research activities based on the use of statistical techniques are included in the course.
+Students focus on various statistical techniques used in communication research.
+Topics may include univariate and bivariate techniques, hypothesis testing for single and multiple samples, as well as methods used to investigate relationships between two or more variables such as ANOVA, ANCOVA, and multiple regression analysis.
+Lectures, assigned readings, and projects are used to describe and illustrate advanced literature on the logic, interpretation, and assumptions of each statistical model.
+Students participate in research activities using statistical techniques.

 COMS 5335.
 Advanced Communication Theory.
 3 Hours.

-(Prior SH course id: COM 535); This course is designed to help students understand and evaluate communciation theory from varied empirical and critical perspectives.
-Students will learn the process of theory building in order to evaluate existing theories.
+Students survey and evaluate communication theory from varied empirical and critical perspectives.
+Students scrutinize the process of theory building in order to evaluate existing theories.

 COMS 5350.
 Computer Mediated Comm.
 3 Hours.

-In this course students examine how computers mediate such issues as interpersonal relationships, privacy, cyberbullying, social support, and family dynamics.
+Students examine how computers mediate communication in various contexts, such as interpersonal relationships, privacy, cyberbullying, social support, and family dynamics.
 Students study and conduct empirical research on the topic.
+Prerequistite: None.

 COMS 5360.
 Adv Interpersonal Communicatn.
 3 Hours.